-When searching for opportunities to volunteer, especially if it is part of your post-graduation ambitions, it is important to do your homework ahead of time.
-It's important to find a program that is relevant to you and fits your interests.
+When searching volunteer opportunities, it is important to do your homework ahead of time, especially if volunteering is part of your post-graduation ambitions.
+It's imperative to find a program that is relevant to you and fits your interests.

 Full-time volunteer opportunities are a great post-graduation option if you are looking to experience something out-of-the-ordinary.
 Through volunteer programs, you can travel to the other side of the world and immerse yourself in a completely foreign culture, stay close to home and help out your local community, or do anything in between.